ashawkey/nerf_template/readme.md

 ### dataset related
 --data_format [colmap|nerf] # dataset format
---enable_cam_center # use camera center instead of sparse point center as scene center (colmap dataset only) --enable_cam_near_far # estimate camera near & far from sparse points (colmap dataset only)
+--enable_cam_center # use camera center instead of sparse point cloud center as the scene center (colmap dataset only) (only for 360-degree captured datasets, do not use this for forward-facing datasets!)
+--enable_cam_near_far # estimate camera near & far from sparse points (colmap dataset only)

---bound 16 # scene bound set to [-16, 16]^3
+--bound 16 # scene bound set to [-16, 16]^3.
 --scale 0.3 # camera scale, if not specified, automatically estimate one based on camera positions.
-Important targets should be scaled into the center [-1, 1]^3.

 ### visualization
 --vis_pose # viusalize camera poses and sparse points (sparse points are colmap dataset only)